enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

-As an added bonus, ``EnzoCenteredFieldRegistry::prepare_advection_lut`` orders the quantities based on whether they are "conserved", "specific", or "other" (note: there shouldn't be any actively advected quantities classified as "other"), and returns iteration limits of the array that includes each class of value.
-This simplifies the conversion of all integrable quantities to "conserved" form in a Riemann Solver and when the integrable quantities are updated.
+As an added bonus, ``EnzoCenteredFieldRegistry::prepare_advection_lut`` orders the quantities based on whether they are "conserved", "specific", or "other" (note: there shouldn't be any actively advected quantities classified as "other"), and yields sets of iteration limits.
+These iteration limits specify the ranges of indices in an array hold quantities of a particular class of value.
+This simplifies the conversion of all integrable quantities to "conserved" form in a Riemann solver or when the integrable quantities are updated.

 Additionally, ``EnzoCenteredFieldRegistry::prepare_advection_lut``,
 allows for the specification of "flagged" quantities.
 When a quantity